Drivetrain simulation using variational autoencoders: Numerical results

-{When comparing the jerk signals generated by the CVAE (e.g., Figure~\ref{fig:CVAE_gen}) with those from the unconditional VAE for similar torque ranges (e.g., Figure~\ref{fig:Unc_VAE_jerk_signals}), some differences in character may be observed.
+When comparing the jerk signals generated by the CVAE (e.g., Figure~\ref{fig:CVAE_gen}) with those from the unconditional VAE for similar torque ranges (e.g., Figure~\ref{fig:Unc_VAE_jerk_signals}), some differences in character may be observed.
 This can be attributed to the distinct ways the latent spaces are structured and utilized.
-The unconditional VAE learns a general latent representation, and sampling from visualized torque-range regions taps into this shared space.
+The unconditional VAE learns a general latent representation, and the samples in Figure~\ref{fig:Unc_VAE_jerk_signals} are local posterior draws around representative reference windows.
 In contrast, the CVAE's latent space is explicitly conditioned on the torque demand.
-This conditioning tends to create a more structured latent space where specific torque inputs map to more defined regions, leading to generated signals that are highly consistent with the given condition, potentially with different diversity characteristics compared to samples from the unconditioned VAE for a broader torque category.}
+This conditioning creates a more structured mapping between the desired torque input and the generated output, leading to samples that are more appropriate for targeted generation even if the spectrogram-domain reconstruction metrics are slightly lower in the present small-data regime.